Ray Scarborough: Early years and education

-Playing career
+Playing career - MLB

 In a ten-season career, Scarborough posted an 80–85 win–loss record in 318 games, 168 games started, 59 complete games, 9 shutouts, 75 games finished, 12 saves, 1,428 2/3 innings pitched, 1,487 hits allowed, 755 runs allowed, 656 earned runs allowed, 88 home runs allowed, 611 walks, 564 strikeouts, 44 hit batsmen, 30 wild pitches, 6,297 batters faced, 4 balks and a 4.13 ERA.

-A Wake Forest graduate, Scarborough was used sparingly by the Washington Senators before World War II.
-After spending two years in the military service, he developed into a reliable starter.
+Scarborough began his major league baseball career with the Washington Senators.
+He was used sparingly by the Senators before World War II.
+He missed the 1944 and 1945 seasons while he served in the U.S. Navy.
+When he returned from his military service, he developed into a reliable starter.
 His most productive season came in 1948, when he had a 15–8 mark and recorded a 2.82 ERA, being only surpassed by Gene Bearden (2.43).
 In 1949 he won 13 games with the Senators, and again won 13 in 1950 for Washington (3) and the Chicago White Sox (10), a season in which he made his only All-Star appearance.
 On September 28, 1949, Scarborough ended Ted Williams' streak of most consecutive games reaching base safely at 84 games.

 After winning 12 games for the Boston Red Sox in 1951, Scarborough was purchased by the New York Yankees in the 1952 midseason, as he went 5–1 during New York's successful pennant drive en route to the 1952 World Series.
 He played for the Yankees and Detroit Tigers in 1953, his last major league season.
+He announced his retirement on January 14, 1954.

 Scarborough often received attention from the press in New York and Boston due to his off-season work as a pickle salesman for the Mt.
 Olive Pickle Company in Mount Olive, N.C.
-One newspaper called him the "Pickle Peddling Pitcher", and others ran cartoons showing him dunking opposing players in pickle barrels.
+Newspapers called him the "pickle peddling pitcher" or "pickle peddling pitcher", while others ran cartoons showing him dunking opposing players in pickle barrels.

 Retirement

-Following his playing career, Scarborough moved to Mount Olive, North Carolina, where he opened an oil and supply company.
-Later he scouted for the Baltimore Orioles, California Angels and Milwaukee Brewers organizations, and also helped establish a baseball program at Mount Olive College.
-He spent the first part of the 1968 season on the Orioles' MLB coaching staff.
-Scarborough's grandson Garrett Blackwelder played basketball at East Carolina University from 1996 to 2000 and holds several shooting records.
+Following his playing career, Scarborough returned to Mount Olive, North Carolina, to the home he had built there in 1947.
+He then opened Scarborough Oil and Supply Company in Mount Olive.